speced/bikeshed/docs/quick-start.md

 check out the details in the [Definitions and Linking](definitions-autolinks.md) doc.

 There are a few textual shortcuts to use as well:
-* `'foo'` (apostophes/straight quotes) is an autolink to a property or descriptor named "foo"
-* `''foo''` (double apostrophes) is an autolink to any of the CSS definition types except property and descriptor
-* `<<foo>>` is an autolink to a type/production named "&lt;foo>"
 * `[[foo]]` is an autolink to a bibliography entry named "foo", and auto-generates an informative reference in the biblio section.
     Add a leading exclamation point to the value, like `[[!foo]]` for a normative reference.
+* A number of autolink types have corresponding textual shorthands: for example, `'foo'` is an autolink to the "foo" CSS property; `{{Foo}}` is an autolink to the WebIDL "Foo" interface.

 When you first preprocess, there's a good chance you'll get several errors.
-While the preprocessor is forgiving about most things and will gladly to automatic fixup, there are some things that it needs to be strict about to ensure it can generate correct documents.
+While the preprocessor is forgiving about most things and will gladly do automatic fixup, there are some things that it needs to be strict about to ensure it can generate correct documents.
 In particular, all of your "value" type definitions *must* have a `for=''` attribute naming what they're a value for: the name of the property they're a value of, the name of the type they're defined as a part of, etc.